dxpr/CountEverest/README.md

 ![counteverest-plain](https://github.com/user-attachments/assets/eb4ee579-eac9-4ecf-96f2-f98bf116606e)

 CountEverest is a lightweight, customizable countdown script that's easy to integrate into your projects.
-It offers a range of features including callback functions, left-hand zeros, and easy localization.
+It offers a range of features including callback functions, left-hand zeros, easy localization, and automatic initialization when scrolling into view.
 Perfect for developers who want a flexible countdown solution without the need for extensive JavaScript knowledge.

 ## Check out our [demo page](https://dxpr.github.io/CountEverest/)